fbpx

 Gift of Life Donor Sabbath provides an opportunity to discuss the critical need for organ and tissue donors and encourage organ donor registration in your house of worship.

 Faith leaders are invited to join other clergy and interfaith colleagues in signing a proclamation of support for the generosity and compassion inherent in the heroic act of organ and tissue donation.
-Just click here to add your name to this life-saving mission.

 “Organ donation is a testimony of love for our neighbor…” – Pope Francis